iewaij/LsqFit.jl/docs/src/tutorial.md

     r_i({\boldsymbol{\gamma}}) = \sqrt{w_i} \cdot [m(\mathbf{x_i}, {\boldsymbol{\gamma}}) - Y_i]
     ```

-    Cholesky decomposition, which is effectively a sqrt of a matrix, will be performed if the weight is a matrix:
+    Cholesky decomposition, which is effectively a square root of matrix, will be performed if the `sigma` is a matrix:

     ```julia
     u = chol(wt)